arunkd13/arunkd13.github.io/content/blog/apcnf.md

 but 8 to 12 species grown together.

     It is surely a challenge to grow so many varied crops in the same field close together, even though I do everything with just manual labour.
+Harvesting becomes more complex and I have to go through multiple passes, picking each of the crop separately.
+Some crops like
-Some crops like Mucuna cannot be grown together with other crops as they grow aggresively and bury other plants below their lush growth, if there is sufficient water for them to grow.
+Mucuna cannot be grown together with other crops as they grow aggresively and bury other plants below their lush growth, if there is sufficient water for them to grow.
 Similarly, I have seen [Horsegram](../horse-gram) also smother other plants.